pieroproietti/penguins-eggs-book/chapter-6.md

 # Chapter 6

 # Installing the generated ISO image

-The eggs tool provides two different system installers for installing your distribution after creating the ISO file image:
+ISOs created by eggs, can use two differents system installer to install the system:
+* calamares system installer:
+* krill system installer: an inside a TUI installer built with eggs.

-## 1.Calamares Installer (GUI):
+## calamares Installer (GUI)

-1. Calamares is a graphical installer framework that provides a user-friendly interface for installing your distribution.
+[calamares](https://calamares.io/) is a graphical installer framework that provides a user-friendly interface for installing your distribution.

-2. It offers a visual systematic installation process, making it easier for users who prefer a graphical interface.
+It offers a visual systematic installation process, making it easier for users who prefer a graphical interface.

-3. To use the Calamares installer, you can run the eggs calamares command.
+To use the Calamares installer, you can run the eggs calamares command.
 This command allows you to configure, install, or configure Calamares.

-## 2.Krill Installer (TUI):
+## krill Installer (TUI):

-4. Krill is a command-line interface (CLI) system installer provided by Eggs.
+`krill` is a command-line interface (CLI) system installer provided by eggs.

-5. It offers a text-based installation process, allowing you to install your distribution without a graphical interface.
+It offers a text-based installation process, allowing you to install your distribution without a graphical interface.

-6. The Krill installer is designed for users who prefer a command-line installation experience.
+The `krill` installer is designed for users who need a command-line installation experience, it's little, but it's look and feel take very much from the giant calamares, just little and CLI.
+Also his name: `krill`. come as an omage to the big `calamares` project.

-7. To use the Krill installer, you can run the eggs install command.
-This command installs Krill, transforming the °egg° into a °penguin° and enabling the CLI system installer functionality.

-**You can choose the installer that suits your preference and installation requirements.**
+To use the krill installer, just run: `eggs install` command.

+## considerations
+* calamares let you to get dual boot (Windows/Linux), it's generally safe and it's the most diffused GUI installer;
+* calamares, as GUI software, need the presence of a GUI interface - both X or Wayland, it's not available on CLI systems;
+* as external software, calamares must to be installed before produce the ISO;
+* krill - as part of eggs - is always availabe, for CLI and GUI systems;
+* if calamares is present, krill rely on calamares configuration under `/etc/calamares`, without calamares, krill generate it's own configuration on `/etc/penguins-eggs.d/krill.d`;
+* calamares and krill can install and remove packages during system installation, using the same
+module: `packages.conf`, the same is valid for `partitions.conf` module.
+* sometime is convenient to use krill, in place of calamares, when we don't need dual boot, becouse is light and fastest, with the possibility to get unattended system installation with various parameters;

-## Method 1.
-Calamares installer (GUI)
+# Installing with calamares installer (GUI)

-# What is calamares
+## What is calamares

 Calamares is an open-source installation framework designed to simplify the installation process of Linux distributions.
 It